 For example, the lowest-tier plan provides plenty of bandwidth and capacity for even the most traffic-heavy blog, while the sky is practically the limit for the largest enterprises and ‘mission-critical’ applications.

 However, regardless of the plan you choose, you’ll receive access to a Content Delivery Network (CDN), and over 35 of the very best themes on the market courtesy of StudioPress, developers of the Genesis framework.
 In fact, practically everything you’ll need to start and run your website is included out of the box.

-Plans begin from $35 per month, and if you pre-pay, you’ll get two months absolutely free.
+WordPress Hosting Plans begin from $30 per month, and $25 per month if you pre-pay annually.
 There’s also a 60-day no-risk money-back guarantee, meaning there’s little to lose in giving WP Engine a test drive.

 The web host you choose is an important decision, and picking the wrong one can cause you to be stuck with a poor-quality option that isn’t set up to grow as you become more successful.
 Fortunately, a managed WordPress hosting provider such as WP Engine can equip you with the most popular CMS on the market (WordPress), while making sure your site runs in tip-top condition.

 In this post, we’ve looked at some of the requirements you’ll need in a managed WordPress host, all of which WP Engine offers in spades.
 For example, you’ll be virtually guaranteed rock-solid uptimes regardless of your requirements, a plethora of additional features not found anywhere else, and an award-winning support team that you can depend on regardless of your expertise or problem.